andreizpgh/fedora-gnome/README.md

 ### 6. Firefox

-Log in into Firefox and import 'Scroll Anywhere', 'Vimium' and 'Simple Translate' configs
+Log in into Firefox and import 'Scroll Anywhere', 'Vimium', and 'Simple Translate' configs

 ### 7. Remove Rounded Corners